-4) Measures for the protection of rights of third parties, with the purpose of introducing third parties, who were harmed by the actions of the subject of the control, with the findings of the inspection and issued measures.
+4) Measures for the protection of the rights of third parties, to introduce third parties, who were harmed by the actions of the subject of the control, with the findings of the inspection and issued measures.

 In other words, if the inspectional supervision shows that you have unauthorizedly installed company A’s software, that means that you have violated its right.
 In such case, the inspector is authorized to inform company A of such an event, as well as of the measures that were imposed on you.

-It can be concluded that in case it is determined that you have committed any unlawful activities with regard to the software use, the inspector has a wide range of powers at their disposal to use.
-In addition to the abovementioned, a possible criminal, misdemeanor, or commercial offense proceedings initiated as a result of the conducted inspection supervision, may result in imposing some of the aforementioned fines.
+It can be concluded that in case it is determined that you have committed any unlawful activities about the software use, the inspector has a wide range of powers at their disposal to use.
+In addition to the abovementioned, eventual criminal, misdemeanor, or commercial offense proceedings initiated because of the conducted inspection supervision, may result in imposing some of the aforementioned fines.

 In light of the issues we deal with in this blog, it is inevitable to ask the following question: how safe is the inspection control from the aspect of business entities that are supervised?

-Even though the general principle of proportionality can be considered applicable in that case, we believe that there is no company that would be glad to leave its valuable information unprotected from unauthorized disclosure, modifications, or destruction.
+Even though the general principle of proportionality can be considered applicable in that case, we believe that no company would be glad to leave its valuable information unprotected from unauthorized disclosure, modifications, or destruction.

 Not only that – but, what about the safety of the control that the inspector will carry out on the computers of the business entity that is the subject of control?
 Is there a possibility of damaging the operating system, the transmittance of viruses, or otherwise disrupting the established flow of information within the controlled entity?
 Could that result in harming its business?